1Mao-H14/alx-low_level_programming/0x03-debugging/README.md

 # 0x03. c - Debugging
-that s a read me file
+that s a Debuggin ptoject